 But for a snack, it’s fun to dress up the beans in the spirit of a ramen bowl.
-The bowl pictured above is garnished with radishes, purple chives flowers, white onion, tomato, Chinese garlic chives, and shredded cheddar and swiss cheeses.
-The sauce bowl is simply plain greek yogurt with a spoonful of homemade sodium-free taco seasoning stirred in.
+The bowl pictured is garnished with radishes, purple chives flowers, white onion, tomato, Chinese garlic chives, and shredded cheddar and swiss cheeses.
+The sauce bowl is simply plain Greek yogurt with a spoonful of homemade sodium-free taco seasoning stirred in.
 Yum.

 Two Day Refried Beans

 - 1 cup dry pinto beans rinsed and drained

 - 1 each bay leaf

 - 1/4 teaspoon celery seed substitute celery powder or 1 tablespoon finely diced fresh celery

 - 1/4 teaspoon red pepper flakes any variety you enjoy

 - Fill a medium-sized saucepan with water and add the dry pinto beans.
 Simmer on medium heat for 1 hour.